Andrewpstein18/Essay-classification-with-an-N-Gram-language-Model/README.md

 # Essay-classification-with-an-N-Gram-language-Model
-Built a trigram language model in Python to classify random essays into different categories such as medicine, sports, politics, academia, and religion.
+Project for COMS 4701 - NLP @ Columbia Engineering: Built a trigram language model in Python to classify random essays into different categories such as medicine, sports, politics, academia, and religion.
+Extracted n-grams from sentence data, counted them, in order to calculated and smoothed probabilities of n-grams.
+Used these probabilities to calculate sentence probability and final classification.